tomhendra/courses/19-testing-javascript/README.md

 ### 3.12.
 Validate Code in a pre-commit git Hook with husky

+We have a few checks we’ll run in continuous integration when someone opens a pull request, but it’d be even better if we could run some of those checks before they even commit their code so they can fix it right away rather than waiting for CI to run.
+Let’s use husky’s precommit script to run our validation.

 - As handy as our validate script is it would be better if we could make sure that happens before anyone commits code.
 - Husky creates a hooks directory inside the git directory with a bunch of files to handle pre-commit checks.
 - To configure Husky we can create a `.huskyrc` file.